won0089/show-open-food-trucks/README.md

 ## Usage
-Below usage doc requires all 3 installation steps to be completed `show-open-food-trucks -h` to see script usage
+Below usage doc requires all 3 installation steps to be completed\n `show-open-food-trucks -h` to see script usage
 ```
 Usage: show-open-food-trucks [options]